12 of My Favorite Amazing European Cities

 Venice is one of those European cities that many travelers have on their “must see” list so it suffers from over tourism.

-But if you do go, try to go a bit out of season and do get out early in the morning.
+So my advice is if you do go, try to go a bit out of season and do get out early in the morning.

 York, England